 The history of archery and the origins of Panda

 Archery is one of the oldest sports in existence, with evidence of it having existed in the Stone Age.
 It is mentioned in the Old Testament, for example II Samuel 22:35 - Esau and Ishmael were archers, as were the Judeans, Israelites and the Egyptians and eventually the great Roman Legions adopted its use.
+The Prophet Muhammad was also said to be a keen archer.

 Such was the importance of archery in Tudor times that all adult men were required by law to attend archery practice every Sunday after church, so that if war broke out there would be a ready army of skilled archers with little training required.